 This pesto sauce, through rounds and rounds of testing, has been honed to the perfect ratio, ingredients, and method.
-And while a mortar and pestle is a bit of work, the superior sauce it produces compared to a food processor can't be argued.
+And, while a mortar and pestle requires a bit of work, the superior sauce it produces compared to a food processor can't be argued with.
 This is the true, best pesto.
-Still, if you want to use a food processor, you will end up with a very good pesto using this ratio of ingredients (just pulse the garlic, salt, and pine nuts together first, then add the cheese and follow with the basil; stir in the oil).
+Still, if you want to use a food processor, you will end up with a very good pesto using this ratio of ingredients.
+(Just pulse the garlic, salt, and pine nuts together first, then add the cheese and follow with the basil; stir in the oil.)

-- Using a mortar and pestle creates a luxurious sauce with a rich, deep flavor and beautiful, silky texture that is superior to what a food processor will create.
+- Using a mortar and pestle creates a luxurious sauce with a rich, deep flavor and a beautiful, silky texture that's superior to what a food processor can do.

-- Mild olive oil creates a more balanced, less aggressively spicy sauce.
+- Mild olive oil results in a more balanced, less aggressively spicy sauce.

 - 4 medium cloves garlic

 - Generous pinch coarse sea salt